 For example: “A mechanic with multiple skills, excellent all-round technical and mechanical expertise.
 Capable, with an ability to diagnose faults on vehicles using specialist diagnostic equipment.
 Outstanding track record with regards to successful repair or replacement.
 Huge team player, organised and target-oriented.
 Self motivated, with the ability to multitask.
 Experience of teaching and developing apprentices and sharing knowledge with others.
 Looking to further develop my skills in a new position that will challenge my skills and knowledge.”

 4. Make a feature of your achievements at work

 Outline what your responsibilities were with an emphasis on achievements.
 Highlight relevant projects you have managed, specifying targets achieved.
 Also include any promotions, however minor.
 Demonstrate any relevant experience you have of the company’s particular sector/market.

-Emphasising certain skills will turbo-charge your CV in your automotive job hunt.
+We think our sample CV above will help give you plenty of ideas of what skills to include on your CV.
+One skills that will be important is mechanic ability – show evidence with certifications in various aspects of the automotive repair or mechanic training programs.
+Emphasising certain skills will turbo-charge your CV, putting you at the front of a recruiter’s mind.
 Beyond your specific mechanical qualifications, you will have other skills that could boost your attractiveness to recruiters.
 These are often overlooked, but can be a powerful way to set you apart from the competition.
 Would it be useful to mention communication skills, people management, computer and numeracy skills?